 • Retailers

 If you have been affected by the listeria outbreak, the team at Singleton Schreiber is accepting cases today.
-Contact us by calling (505) 605-2076 or emailing us at info@singletonschreiber.com to schedule your free consultation.
+Contact them by calling (505) 605-2076 or emailing info@singletonschreiber.com to schedule your free consultation.